 The dressing compliments the vegetables and flavors because of the herbs and combination of ingredients in the Mediterranean salad recipe.
 And, because the flavors develop over time, I suggest dressing the salad an hour or so before serving.

 - Red Wine Vinegar: Red wine vinegar is made from red wine.
-This means that the secondary flavor (behind all that tang) is fruit.
+This means the secondary flavor (behind all that tang) is fruit.
 Of the wine vinegar, red wine tends to be punchier, with a more vibrant grape flavor.
 The flavor is hot and robust, the opposite of delicate.

 - Maple Syrup: Maple syrup sweetens the dressing slightly and relaxes the tartness of the lemon juice and the red wine vinegar.